phyloacc/PhyloAcc-C/README.md

 N.B.
 PhyloAcc-C has been implemented using a mixture of R and C++.
 The upside of using C++ is good performance.
 The downside is that to use PhyloAcc-C you will need a development environment installed on your computer.
 In future we will provide binary packages.

+Once you install the PhyloAcc-C package in R, help is available in the usual way, e.g. ?pac3 brings up a jump page to documentation on each function.

 More information on the PhyloAcc family of methods is available at the [PhyloAcc organization](https://phyloacc.github.io).